santoshilam/Discipline_Specific_Guidance_for_DMPs/content/7-chapter/chapter7.md

 ### Privacy

-  This project will deal with personal data, therefore, researchers should comply with GDPR.
-At UT, anyone who processes personal data should register the personal data in a GDPR form which will be checked by the university data protection officer.
+  In this project, personal data is going to be processed, therefore, researchers should comply with the General Data Protection Regulation (GDPR; the European privacy law).
+At UT, anyone who processes personal data should register the personal data in a GDPR form which will be checked by the university data protection officer. **_Question for Judith: do researchers have to use informed consent for data collection?_**

   - GDPR
   - Privacy and security issues are addressed in the DMP